Second Time's the Charm

 Summit register cairn on left (south) summit.
-A short down climb to the south gets you to the anchors of It's Only Rock and Roll.
-See pic/topo of "Rock and Roll" to locate anchors on the way down.
+To descend, go 100 yards south and rap down It's only rock and roll.
+When down to big ledge, go 100 yards south again.
+Check pic/topo of "Rock and Roll" to better locate anchors on the way down.

 Drive the road to Two Finger Canyon.
 From here hike south on the flats .When entrance to One Finger Canyon is reached (about 30mins)walk to near its mouth then hike up to the left to where it levels .Continue to the formation (see topo)

 Cams from 1/2" to 3", Set of wires, Slings & QD's.
 Two 60m ropes for rap.

 BETA PHOTO: Second Time's the Charm on the right.
 Top two pitc...

 Tele photo Andy and Gene on the summit